autocrossblog/autocrossblog_astro/src/content/post/2020/2020-07-01-2020-topeka-prosolo-results.md

 My first pass at the lights I turned a .391 reaction time, where a .500 is "perfect", and anything less than .500 is RED.
 My second attempt resulted in a .744, not red, but definitely not in the .5-600 range that I expect when I'm starting.
 My third attempt was a .575 much more respectable.
 I ended up taking 8 practice starts, and while I wasn't really happy with them, I felt at least comfortable enough for the weekend that I didn't buy more.

 Friday night I took the car by the car wash, grabbed a Vegan Lifestyle bowl from Chipotle and ran around to a couple of liquor stores in Topeka looking to add to my whiskey/bourbon collection.
 Friday night I spent my first night in a hotel with social distancing and cleaning in place.
-The Hampton Inn had the rooms "tapes" off with a seal that said they were clean, if the seal was broken you knew it hadn't been cleaned.
+The Hampton Inn had the rooms "taped" off with a seal that said they were clean, if the seal was broken you knew it hadn't been cleaned.
 The elevator had a sign outside of it requesting that only 2 people use an elevator at a time.
 Overall the hotel experience was great, except for the fact that it was completely full with pre-teens running around on Saturday evening, obviously a sports tournament of some sort brought a lot of kids in, without any masks to be found.

 ![Elevator Etiquette](https://live.staticflickr.com/65535/50063439742_606cb2d0b6_q.jpg "Elevator Etiquette")